ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ## Limited format that lacks a name but is the main one rn

 Limited format for 2 players.
-It shares some characteristics with being given a preconstructed deck, but in practice is closer to drafting from a cube (The card pool in fact may be used for cube draft) as you play the game due to channeling + enhanced card selection, without requiring a lengthy setup or draft before playing.
+It shares some characteristics with being given a preconstructed deck, but in practice is closer to drafting from a cube (the card pool in fact may be used for cube draft) as you play the game due to channeling + enhanced card selection, without requiring a lengthy setup or draft before playing.

 You begin the game with 15 life instead of 20 in this mode.
 They also begin with Atnia as their starting location card (a location which counts towards all sources).